Cross-border flag for Ireland: Green harp flag

-The flag of a harp on a green background was first used by Owen Roe O'Neil in 1642.
+The flag of a harp on a green background was first used by Owen Roe O'Neill in 1642.
 The change from blue to green started in the 17th century with Owen Roe O'Neill and Confederate Ireland, The colour green became associated with Ireland from the 1640s onwards.
 The United Irishmen adopted this flag which already had strong associations with Ireland, it was unofficially the national flag for centuries, The united Irishmen was an Irish nationalist movement associated with both Catholic and Protestant Irish – its leader Wolfe Tone was Anglican Protestant; green was a colour of rebellion in the eighteenth century.
 Since at least the 17th century Ireland has been known by the poetic name the Emerald Isle due to its abundance of green countryside.
 This was a common flag used to represent Ireland during the nineteenth and early twentieth centuries.
 It consisted of a gold cláirseach on a green background.
 It was associated with moderate nationalism at a time when the tricolour was confined to more radical movements.
 It is the same as the modern Flag of Leinster.
 It was used by the Irish team at the 1930 British Empire Games.